Jaseunda/pock-store/README.md

 # PockOS Package Repository Documentation

 This repository serves as a package store for PockOS, containing various applications, libraries, and core components.
+While the repository metadata is public for transparency, all packages are protected using our proprietary archive format and robust signing system (see [SECURITY.md](SECURITY.md) for details).
 This documentation explains the structure of the repository and how to create or contribute to a PockOS JSON repository.

 ## Repository Structure